 Through its year-round GRAMMYs on the Hill Initiatives, Academy members from across the country partner with the Advocacy team to present a compelling, 24,000-member-strong lobbying corps for music creators' rights.
 From congressional-hearing testimony by Academy witnesses to online advocacy tools to the music industry's only annual national and local grassroots advocacy days, the music community's point of view is heard by leaders from the Capitol to the White House.

 Through advocacy, education and dialogue, The Recording Academy protects the rights of music makers and advances their interests on important policy matters.

-- The GRAMMY Industry Roundtable, bringing together policy leaders and music professionals to discuss critical issues in an off-the-record setting
+A series bringing together policy leaders and music professionals to discuss critical issues in a private, off-the-record setting